Inclusive Recruitment & Selection: What does it mean?

 - Companies with diverse workforces typically outperform their competitors and report having more satisfied employees.

-- Building a diverse talent pool allows managers to see different perspectives, as well as recognize that experience can come from outside of the workforce.
+- Building a diverse talent pool allows managers to see different perspectives and to recognize that experience comes in many forms, including from outside the workforce.

-- Diverse qualifications can add something new and exciting to a team, encouraging everyone to think outside their comfort zone and challenge new thoughts or ideas.
+- Diverse qualifications can add something new and exciting to a team, encouraging everyone to think outside their comfort zone and challenging them with new thoughts or ideas.

-- To create inclusive teams, it is important for the recruiting process to encourage more diverse hires.
+- To create inclusive teams, it’s important for the recruiting process to encourage more diverse hires.

 - Failure to engage in inclusive hiring (or worse, actively engaging in discriminatory hiring practices) can lead to legal liability under human rights and accessibility legislation.

 <Name of Organization> will notify prospective applicants that accommodations for applicants experiencing disability will be provided on request and will work with applicants to confidentially put into place the supports they might need.